What factors determine the purchase price of the property?

 How much deposit do I need to buy a property?

-Your deposit may come in the form of savings - usually from at least the past three months - as well as contributions from other avenues, which can include family assistance, gifts or bonuses, equity in other property.
+Your deposit may come in the form of savings - usually from at least the past three months - as well as contributions from other avenues, which can include family assistance, gifts or bonuses and equity in other property.

-What happens to the deposit paid to the agent?
+What happens to the deposit paid to the agency?

-When you pay your deposit to an agent, it will be paid into a trust account they operate.
-No interest is payable from this type of account.
+When you pay your deposit to an agency, it will be held in trust in a non-interest bearing account.

 What is the vendor reserve price?

 The "vendor reserve price" indicates the minimum price the vendor is willing to sell the property for.

 When bidding has reached the vendor reserve price, the property will be sold at auction - if it does not reach this level, the property may not be sold.